8 Anatomy of Aircraft & Spacecraft

 The envelope is the outermost part of the airship and is typically a large gasbag filled with helium; the helium provides the buoyancy necessary to keep the airship aloft.
 The envelope is usually made of lightweight, non-porous, and highly durable materials like nylon or polyester.
 Below the gas envelope hangs the gondola, which accommodates the crew and passengers.
 The gondola also contains the cockpit, control systems, propulsion mechanisms, and navigation equipment.
 Airships are typically powered by one or more engines attached to the gondola or mounted externally.
 These engines drive propellers or fans to provide forward thrust to propel the airship through the air.

-The ballonets are internal air ballast tanks located within the gas envelope.
+The ballonets are internal air ballast tanks within the gas envelope.
 They help regulate the airship’s buoyancy by controlling the relative weight of air to helium; air is about eight times as heavy as helium.
 By pumping air into or out of the ballonets, the pilot can control the altitude and pitch attitude of the airship.
 Airships also have aerodynamic control surfaces to maneuver and maintain stability during flight, and these function just like an airplane.
 The vertical and horizontal tails give the airship directional stability.
 The rudder controls yaw, and the elevator helps control pitch attitude, although the differential ballast in the ballonets gives primary pitch control for takeoff and landing.

 Anatomy of Spacecraft